refinedev/refine/documentation/docs/guides-and-concepts/upload/multipart-upload.md

 <br/>
 </>

-We need now is an upload end-point that accepts multipart uploads.
-We write this address in the `action` prop of the `Upload` component.
+What we need now is an upload end-point that accepts multipart uploads.
+We write this address in the `action` property of the `Upload` component.

 ```json title="[POST] /media/upload"
 {